Pharmacists in the Army Reserve

 If candidates are able to run 1.5 miles in under 14 minutes at the Army Reserve soldier assessment centre, they meet the British Army’s fitness standard

-Pharmacists do not need to be super athletically fit to join the Army Reserve, but a degree of fitness is required; the greater an individual’s physical ability, the easier they will find much of the training.
+Pharmacists do not need to be overly athletically fit to join the Army Reserve, but a degree of fitness is required; the greater an individual’s physical ability, the easier they will find much of the training.

 If candidates are able to run 1.5 miles (2.4 km) in under 14 minutes at the Army Reserve soldier assessment centre, they meet the British Army’s fitness standard.
 Candidates are required to carry a 20L water carrier (Jerry can) in each hand to a set pace with a different pass level for each trade.
 There is also a static lift that consists of lifting a holdall-shaped bag, starting at 15kg for a distance of 1.5m, increasing by 5kg increments up to 45kg.
 Allowances for age are made for some tasks.

-There are various ways for pharmacists to join the AMS Res:
+There are various ways for pharmacists to join the AMS Res.

 Joining as a soldier